SergioPA91/ControlYourArduino/README.md

 This project is seeking to create a graphical user interface for Arduino UNO board using QT Software (https://www.qt.io/), in particular, Qt Creator.

-With this GUI, you can controller your Arduino UNO almost entirely.
+With this program, you can controller your Arduino UNO almost entirely.
 The main features are described below:

 * Read/Write digital/analog inputs/outputs.
 * Configure the specified pin to behave as an input, output, PWM, servo etc.